 Plants and algae have a large capacity to acclimate themselves to changing environments.
-We are interested in these acclimation processes, in particular, how efficiently yet safely they harness sunlight for photosynthesis under the changing light environment.
-Using a model green alga, we are studying the molecular mechanisms underlying the photoacclimation of the photosynthetic machinery.
-We are also applying the knowledge obtained in the studies of model green alga to various phytoplankton including diatoms in the subarctic North Pacific, prasinophytes in the Mediterranean Sea, and Symbiodinium in corals in tropical oceans, to explore how these environmentally important photosynthetic organisms thrive in their ecological niche.
+We are interested in these acclimation processes, in particular, how they efficiently yet safely harness sunlight for photosynthesis under fluctuating light conditions.
+Using a model green alga, we are studying the molecular mechanisms underlying photoacclimation of photosynthetic machinery.
+We are also applying knowledge obtained in the studies of a model green alga to various phytoplankton, including symbiotic dinoflagellate, Symbiodinium, that associates with coral and sea anemones, to explore how environmentally important photosynthetic organisms thrive in their ecological niche.

 This division is currently recruiting graduate students.

 Professor MINAGAWA, Jun TEL: +81 564 55 7515 E-mail: firstname.lastname@example.org